 © Black Sheep Media, Shutterstock

-Kigali takes the prize for being the cleanest city in Africa – in 2008, it became the first African urban centre to be presented with the Habitat Scroll of Honour award, an annual award launched by the UN Human Settlements Programme in 1989.
+The centre of Kigali is bustling, colourful and noisy, but impressivelyclean and safe (indeed, in 2008, Kigali was effectively pronounced the cleanestcity on the continent, when it became the first African urban centre to be presented with the Habitat Scroll of Honour award, an annual award launched by the UN Human Settlements Programme in 1989).
 Low-key but attractive, it stands smack bang in the centre of Rwanda, where it straggles over several hills and valleys.
 Peaceful, tree-lined residential streets stretch outwards and generally downwards from the city’s heart, and give visitors scope for strolling.

 © Alan, Flickr